BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 ## How To
 ### Set up a new user on a machine:
-To set up a new user with sudo and Docker access, follow the commands below.
+1. To set up a new user with sudo and Docker access, follow the commands below.
 Replace <user> with your desired username.
 ```bash
 sudo adduser <user>              # Create the new user
 sudo usermod -aG sudo <user>     # Add the user to the 'sudo' group for administrative privileges
 sudo gpasswd -a <user> docker    # Add the user to the 'docker' group for Docker access

 ```
-This one-liner achieves the same result:
+2. This one-liner achieves the same result:

 ```bash
 sudo adduser <user> && sudo usermod -aG docker <user>
 ```

-However, please note that the one-liner doesn't give explicit sudo permissions to the user.
+> Please note that the one-liner doesn't give explicit sudo permissions to the user.
 The user will have to enter their password when using sudo for administrative tasks.
 If you wish to give the user passwordless sudo access, you should modify the sudoers file accordingly.
 Keep in mind that granting passwordless sudo access should be done with caution and only for trusted users.

 ### Generate an SSH key: